jweslley/procker/README.md

 ## Installation

-Just [download](http://beta.gobuild.io/github.com/jweslley/procker) it and extract the binary to somewhere in your path.
+[Download](https://github.com/jweslley/procker/releases)  it and extract the binary to somewhere in your path.

 ## Getting started